Gopi Kishan: Plot

 Sawant caught Suraj and told him that the latter has been convicted for the former's crimes.
 Sawant also tells him that his wife has committed suicide and his son would be killed too, if Suraj does not tell the location of the jewels.
 Suraj does not tell the location, but to save the infant from death, takes the blame on himself.
-Upon this, Kishan reveals his true identity.
-Both realize that Sawant passed some other child as Suraj's child.
-Kishan learns that the place the money was hidden is the police headquarters.
+Upon this, Kishan reveals his identity.
+Both realise that Sawant passed some other child as Suraj's son.
+Kishan learns that the money was hidden in the police headquarters.

-Kishan decides to retrieve the loot.
-Now, Gopi starts hunting for Kishan.
+Kishan decides to retrieve the loot and Gopi starts hunting for Kishan.
 Meanwhile, Kishan has infuriated Sawant too by killing some of his goons.
 Kishan's mother, whom Kishan had left to find his father, comes to find him.
 She runs into Gopi, mistaking him for Kishan.
 Gopi tricks her and abducts her.
 But Gopi is in for a surprise when Kishan's mother and Gopi's mother turn out to be acquaintances.

 Gopi's mother reveals that when Kishan's mother was in labour, she delivered twins.
-Gopi's mother was actually childless, so she took one of the kids.
+Gopi's mother was actually childless, so she took one of the boys.
 Gopi is in a quandary as he cannot arrest his newfound brother, but decides that he has to do this, one way or other.
-Meanwhile, Kishan has revealed the truth to Seema, who agrees to help him in retrieving the score.
+Meanwhile, Kishan has revealed the truth to Barkha, who agrees to help him in retrieving the score.
 Sawant succeeds in nabbing Kishan.
 Unable to see his son tortured, Suraj spills the beans.

 Now, Gopi enters the den and pretends to be Kishan, claiming that Sawant has actually kidnapped the gullible Gopi.
 One by one, all the villains are unmasked.
 Suraj is delighted to meet his wife, while both Gopi and Kishan start bringing Sawant's empire to dust.
 After killing Sawant's son, which provides poetic justice in this case, all the goons are rounded off.
-Suraj is finally united with his extended family in the end.
+Suraj is finally united with his family in the end.